pappscalle/java-zippedlist/README.md

   * the counter has a short scope (just inside the for-loop)

 Cons:
-  * imperative, not Object oriented at all
+  * imperative, not object oriented at all
   * requires a mutable collection (people)

 #### Iterators